 IV.
 Trademark manual search file establishment and upkeep

 The USPTO does not maintain a manual search file for internal use.
 All searches performed by examiners are completed using an automated search system.

 V. Activities in the field of computerized trademark search systems

 In-house systems (online/offline)

 As described above, the USPTO continues to support two automated trademark search systems.
 X-Search for all internal trademark searching requirements and limited access to the public and TESS which is accessed via the Internet at the www.uspto.gov site.

 External resources are used for specific search requirements.
-Included is Lexus/Nexus and certain CD-ROM based search database such as Computer Select and McCarthy/LawDesk.
+Included are Lexus/Nexus and certain CD-ROM based search databases such as Computer Select and McCarthy/LawDesk.
 Additionally, the Internet is available to all Examining Attorneys for reference.

 Administrative management systems (e.g., register, legal status, statistics, administrative support, etc.)

 The USPTO continues to rely on TRAM as the central automated database system to support the management of the internal operations of the Trademark Office.
 Work continues on the development of a workflow system (referred to as the Trademark Information System) that would provide fully automated support for, and access to, most all resources required to support trademark operations.